mstocco/mariostoc.co/content/racereports/2023-ironman-70.3-victoria.md

 everything is rolling by very quickly.

 Even the climb up _Willis Point Road_ feels easy this morning.
-I breifly stand on the pedals on the incline near _Durrance Lake_; reality of the last ~75 kilometres quickly puts me back in the saddle.
+I briefly stand on the pedals on the incline near _Durrance Lake_; reality of the last ~75 kilometres quickly puts me back in the saddle.
 Maybe it is best to relax and have another slug from the concentrated bottle; there are a few more hills